senzing-garage/aws-cloudformation-dev-rest/docs/postman.md

         1. In "Import complete", click "Close" button.
 1. Update **baseUrl** value.
     1. In left-hand navigation bar, select "Collections".
-    1. Select "Senzing REST API"
+    1. Select "Senzing REST API".
     1. Select "Variables" tab.
     1. For the variable "baseUrl", modify the "CURRENT VALUE" to be the value of the **UrlApiServer** seen in the